-She can simply navigate to the appropriate page on your website, and begin a return by searching either her order number or email address in the lookup bar.
+She can simply navigate to the appropriate page on your website, and begin a return by searching either her order number or email address in the returns portal.

 No more returns form to fill out, and no more back-and-forth emails with customer service.